wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-channel-sales-manager-bend-tusttsm74c.md

   enjoy the vibrant lifestyle of Central Oregon, with neighboring cities like Redmond, Prineville, and Sisters close by.
-The Channel Sales Manager will focus on building and managing reseller partnerships, recruiting, enabling, and growing a network of value-added resellers and system integrators.
+The Channel Sales Manager will focus on building and managing reseller partnerships, recruiting, enabling, and growing a network of valueadded resellers and system integrators.

-  ## Qualifications

-  To be successful in this r...
+  Qualifications To be successful in this r...
 location: 'Bend, OR'
 team: Software
 datePosted: '2024-12-26T23:56:42.487Z'